atet/raspberrypi/README.md

 ### 4.1.
 Add update source

-* After logging in, we need to add a location where the Pi will look for updates, run
+* After logging in, we need to add a location where the Pi will look for updates
+* Copy and paste the line code after the "`$`" and press ENTER:

 ```
 $ sudo nano /etc/apt/sources.list